 Accessibility

-The Study Abroad team encourages all students to consider building study abroad into their degree plan at Texas Tech University.
+The Study Abroad team encourages all students to consider building study abroad into their degree plan at Texas Tech.
 We welcome students of all abilities who meet Texas Tech Study Abroad eligibility requirements to participate in our programs.
-Many students mistakenly believe that study abroad is out of reach because of a medical condition or disability.
+Many students mistakenly believe that study abroad is not possible because of a medical condition or disability.
 The key is to plan early and, as you plan, consider how you will balance your goals for studying abroad with your abilities.

 Things to Consider